Apply to Host an ISA Meeting

 - Facilities for lunch, breaks, and welcome reception

-- Details of the in-house services provided (audiovisual, network, catering, etc.)
+- Details of the in-house services provided (audiovisual, Wi-Fi and hardwired network connections, catering, etc.).
+Is there free Wi-Fi throughout the venue?

-- Meeting Hotel Map- indicating hotel name, room rate, distance to conference site, and hotel rating
+- Meeting Hotel Map- indicating hotel names, room rates, distances to conference site, and hotel ratings

-- Details of access for international travelers (i.e. airline servicing the city, distance of airport from city).
+- Details of access for international travelers (i.e. airlines servicing the city, distance of airport from city)

 - Meeting Dates